top of page

 Spiritual mana

-Carried in our waters are the nutrients used to heal our illnesses calm our minds and mark our celebrations.
+Carried in our waters are the spirits and nutrients used to heal our illnesses calm our minds and mark our celebrations.
+They are felt before they are seen through Maori faith in nature's healing powers.

-We accept earth's importance to our way of life as powerful mana and use this to heal our own.
+We accept earth's importance to our way of life as powerful mana and use this to heal our own spirit and in turn our bodies.

 The awa herself is more than a spring to be taken from she is a lifeforce of her own making.